 The Emerson Fellow of the Netter Center

-The Emerson Fellow of the Netter Center offers one graduating Penn senior—who has worked with the Netter Center for Community Partnerships, Academically Based Community Service (ABCS) courses, and/or university-assisted community schools (UACS) programs as undergraduates—an opportunity to engage meaningfully in practice, research and policy and to disseminate their work to a national audience through a one-year (potentially renewable to a second year) appointment.
+The Emerson Fellow of the Netter Center offers one graduating Penn student—who has worked with the Netter Center for Community Partnerships, Academically Based Community Service (ABCS) courses, and/or university-assisted community schools (UACS) programs—an opportunity to engage meaningfully in practice, research and policy and to disseminate their work to a national audience through a one-year (potentially renewable to a second year) appointment.

 Based at the Netter Center as a full-time employee, the Emerson Fellow will work on two main areas: